How can TMS FNC Ribbon and SVG files simplify a migration your app to HighDPI rapidly

 And now, it's time to see how the final piece of work looks.
 Here is the example of the new ribbon as a main control of the application.
 Ribbon itself can contain not only buttons but also comboboxes, speedbuttons, labels and many more.
 With the help of TColorRec type is very simple to set attractive color for all ribbon's elements and the ribbon itself - for example, using claMediumSeaGreen is much better than "common" clGreen.

 A particular topic was using DBnavigator component.
 I use it widely in our systems and got used to provide TMSAdvGlowNavigator (it is TMS version of TDBNavigator) in our apps.
 I can confirm that also TMSAdvNavigator became HighDPI-ready and I consider it as a dignified replacement of common TDBNavigator.
 The last blemish of the migration process was the change of application icon which is normally displayed on the Windows taskbar.
 Because common ICO file contained only one ICO image (32x32 px), there was a necessity to create so called multi-icon file - the single file containing severeal icons with different sizes.
-I tried out (a can recommend) IcoFX editor (www.icofx.ro), however as far I know, other tools including free or opensource ones can be used for this purposes.
+I tried out (and can recommend) IcoFX editor (www.icofx.ro), however as far I know, other tools including free or opensource ones can be used for this purposes.